Van953411174/CyberSecVault/Windows - Authentication.md

 # Windows Authentication

 ## Local Authentication
 Local Authentication is done using the Local Security Authority #LSA .
 LSA is a protected subsystem that keeps track of the security policies and accounts that are on a computer system.
 Also maintains information about all aspects of local security on a computer.
+See [[Windows - lsass.exe]] for the service that handles authentication locally.

 ## Active Directory
 [[Active Directory]]